QuantEcon/lecture-source-jl/rst_files/testing.rst

     ] add Distributions

-and edit the source to read as follows
+and edit the source (paste this into the file itself ) to read as follows

-**Note**: That is, paste this into the file itself

 .. code-block:: julia
     :class: no-execute